CommunityToolkit/Maui.NativeLibraryInterop/README.md

 - Requires the same effort as traditional bindings to resolve dependency chains (notably on Android)
 - When using Swift, the ```@objc``` attribute is required to generate Objective-C compatible headers

+### When to choose Slim Bindings vs Full Bindings

+While slim bindings are a very effective approach to interop with native libraries, they may not always be the best fit for your project.
+Generally, if you are already maintaining bindings and are comfortable continuing to do so, there's no need to change approaches.
+It may also be worth considering a full binding if the library you are needing to interop with has a large API surface and you need to use the majority of those APIs, or if you are a vendor of a library/SDK and you are wanting to support .NET Mobile/MAUI developers in consuming your library.
+The existing tools and methods for traditional full bindings aren't going away, this is simply another alternative technique which is in some cases much easier to understand, implement, and maintain.

 ## Goals / Samples